nerva-project/nerva-docs/docs/guides/docker.md

     cd /wallet
     nerva-wallet-cli --trusted-daemon

-From inside the daemon container, the wallet talks to the daemon over loopback, which is trusted by default.
+That works because `docker exec` starts the command you give it rather than the image entrypoint.
+From inside the daemon container the wallet talks to the daemon over loopback, which is trusted by default.

 Whichever way you run it, the usual wallet rules apply: write your 25 word mnemonic seed down, keep the password safe, and remember that the seed is the only thing that can bring the wallet back if the volume is lost.